awslabs/duvet/design/witness/spec.md

 ## 3. Verdict output requirements {#verdict-output}

-For every discharged pair, the output MUST name the discharging witness (its label) and its strength (§1.3).
+For every discharged pair, the output MUST name every bound witness (its label) and its strength (§1.3).
+For every pair that fails because a bound witness did not execute the implementation (W1's universal clause), the output MUST list **every** bound witness with its per-witness result (executed I / did not execute I) and strength, so the failing claim is identifiable — the engine computes all of these to evaluate the verdict, and the disagreement MUST never be silent (decisions.md, Decision 14; legibility improvements are tracked as Open Question 2 and never weaken the verdict).
 For every unwitnessed test annotation (W6), the output MUST identify the annotation and state that no configured producer yielded a witness for it.